gmr/tinman/README.md

 # Tinman
-Tinman is a take what you need package designed to speed development of Tornado applications.
+Tinman adds a little more stack to Tornado.
+It is designed to speed development of Tornado applications.
 It includes an application wrapper and a toolbox of decorators and utilities.

+## 0.9+ Version Warning
+The configuration file syntax has changed and the structure of the package has changed.
+Please test your applications if you are upgrading from 0.4 or previous.

 ## Features
 - A full featured application wrapper
 - Standard configuration for applications
+- Built-in configurable session management
+- A command-line tool, tinman-init that will create a skeleton app structure with the initial package and setup.py file.
 - RequestHandler output caching
 - Network address whitelisting decorator
 - Method/Function debug logging decorator
-- Automated connection setup for PostgreSQL, RabbitMQ and Redis (memcached, mongodb, mysql planned)
+- Handlers with automated connection setup for PostgreSQL, RabbitMQ and Redis
 - Support for a External Template Loaders including Tinman's CouchDB Template Loader
 - Flexible logging configuration allowing for custom formatters, filters handlers and setting logging levels for individual packages.

+## Module Descriptions

+- tinman
+  - application: TinmanApplication extends tornado.web.Application, handling the autoloading of configuration for routes, logging, translations, etc.
+  - controller: Core tinman application controller.
+  - decorators: Authentication, memoization and whitelisting decorators.
+  - exceptions: Tinman specific exceptions
+  - handlers: Request handlers which may be used as the base handler or mix-ins.
+    - rabbitmq: A request handler that implements a pika connection for publishing, consuming or other interaction with RabbitMQ.
+    - redis: A request handler that uses tornado-redis for use with redis.
+    - session: A request handler with built-in session management.
+  - loaders: A library of custom template loaders, currently only CouchDB is supported.
+  - process: Invoked by the controller, each Tinman process is tied to a specific HTTP server port.
+  - session: Session adapters and serialization mixins
+  - utilities: Command line utilities

 ## Requirements
 - clihelper
 - ipaddr
+- python_daemon
 - pyyaml

 ## Optional Dependencies
-- brukva
 - pika >= v0.9.5
-- psycopg2 >= 2.4.2
+- psycopg2

-## Unit tests
-Tests are written to be run with nose and mock.
-They can be run with

-    python setup.py nosetests
+- tornado-redis

 ## Application Runner
 The tinman application runner works off a YAML configuration file format and